 However, searching for these echoes presents significant challenges due to theoretical uncertainties.
-Various model-dependent templates were developed to capture the echo waveform with some applied to real data searches~\cite{Abedi:2016hgu,Abedi:2017isz,Westerweck:2017hus,Maselli:2017tfq,Lo:2018sep,Nielsen:2018lkf,Uchikata:2019frs,Wang:2019szm,Wang:2020ayy,Abedi:2021tti,Westerweck:2021nue,Abedi:2022bph,Uchikata:2023zcu,Lai:2025skp,Mondal:2025uxm,Hamoudy:2025cjm}, but they often rely on specific assumptions regarding the \ac{UCO} structure, which remain poorly understood.
-To overcome this limitation, model-independent search methods have been proposed~\cite{Conklin:2017lwb,Tsang:2018uie,Abedi:2018npz,Tsang:2019zra,Salemi:2019uea,Holdom:2019bdv,Conklin:2021cbc,Ren:2021xbe,Miani:2023mgl,Wu:2023wfv}.
-A time-domain modeling utilizes pipelines developed for generic burst signals such as \texttt{coherent WaveBurst}~\cite{Salemi:2019uea,Conklin:2021cbc,Miani:2023mgl} or \texttt{BayesWave}~\cite{Tsang:2018uie,Tsang:2019zra} to search for the first few wavelets following the main event, a strategy sensitive to short-lived \acp{QNM} of the \ac{UCO} with a weak interior reflection.
-Conversely, when the echo decays slowly due to strong interior reflection, the \ac{SNR} accumulates steadily over time, making it necessary to include many wavelets and thus rendering burst-based searches computationally inefficient.
-In such cases, a frequency-domain modeling is more appropriate, as it directly targets the long-lived \acp{QNM} of the \ac{UCO} that dominate late-time echo signals, which appear as narrow, quasi-periodic resonances within a wide frequency band.
+Various model-dependent templates were developed to capture the echo waveforms, and some have been applied to real-data searches~\cite{Abedi:2016hgu,Abedi:2017isz,Westerweck:2017hus,Maselli:2017tfq,Lo:2018sep,Nielsen:2018lkf,Uchikata:2019frs,Wang:2019szm,Wang:2020ayy,Abedi:2021tti,Westerweck:2021nue,Abedi:2022bph,Uchikata:2023zcu,Lai:2025skp,Mondal:2025uxm,Hamoudy:2025cjm,Lai:2026yvm}, but they often rely on specific assumptions regarding the \ac{UCO} structure that are not yet well understood.
+To overcome this limitation, model-agnostic search methods have been proposed~\cite{Conklin:2017lwb,Tsang:2018uie,Abedi:2018npz,Tsang:2019zra,Salemi:2019uea,Holdom:2019bdv,Conklin:2021cbc,Ren:2021xbe,Miani:2023mgl,Wu:2023wfv}.
+A time-domain approach employs pipelines developed for generic burst signals such as \texttt{coherent WaveBurst}~\cite{Salemi:2019uea,Conklin:2021cbc,Miani:2023mgl} or \texttt{BayesWave}~\cite{Tsang:2018uie,Tsang:2019zra} to search for the first few wavelets following the main event.
+This strategy is primarily sensitive to short-lived \acp{QNM} of the \ac{UCO}, which occur either when the interior reflection is weak or above the \ac{BH} ringdown frequency, where the light-ring potential barrier reflects inefficiently.
+Conversely, strong interior reflections cause the low-frequency content of the echo to decay slowly, allowing the \ac{SNR} to accumulate steadily over time.
+Capturing such extended signals requires analyzing many wavelets, which renders burst-based searches computationally inefficient.
+In this regime, a frequency-domain approach is more appropriate, as it directly targets the long-lived \acp{QNM} that dominate late-time echoes and appear as narrow, quasiperiodic resonances across a wide frequency band.